Urban culture

 Urban culture is the culture of towns and cities.
-The defining theme is the presence of a great number of very different people in a very limited space - most of them are strangers to each other but still try to be polite to each other more times than not.
-This makes it possible to build up a vast array of subcultures close to each other, exposed to each other's influence, but without necessarily intruding into people's private lives.
+The defining theme is the presence of a large population in a limited space that follows social norms.
+This makes it possible for many subcultures close to each other, exposed to social influence without necessarily intruding into the private sphere.
+Ultimately, urban culture offers for diverse perspectives, more resources in the medical field, both physically and mentally, but it also faces challenges in maintaining social cohesion.

-Urban Areas

-Globally, urban areas tend to also be home to concentrations of power, such as government capitals and corporate headquarters, and the wealthy and powerful people that are employed in them.
+Globally, urban areas tend to hold concentrations of power, such as government capitals and corporate headquarters, and the wealthy and powerful people that are employed in them.
 Cities also organize people, create norms, beliefs, and values.
 As outlined by Max Weber in his book, The City, "There are five things that make a city: fortification, market, a law code, an association of urban citizenry creating a sense of municipal corporateness, and sufficient political autonomy for urban citizens to choose the city’s governors."
 In some countries, elites have built themselves enclaves outside of the central city (e.g. white flight in the United States).